PeterEriksson/dugb-3/README.md

 - Make the mobile screen size more user firendly.
 Ok ✅
 - Upgrade Firebase version so that we can install firebase-hooks in order to render loading indicator while verifying user.
 - Error in the console when refreshing the site on the profile page
-   - Refactor spaghetti code on profile-page and search-page.
+   - Refactor spaghetti code on profile-page (ok✅) and search-page.
-   - For searching - make use of next dynamic routing+next data-fetch.
 - Add feature to edit user's info.
    - if a user is edited (for example user has updated his userImage) add cloud function that handles updating user's info in posts/lists/comments
 - Dark/light mode toggle button